 Many learners new to the concept of SRS will seek out existing decks made by other users.
 We can’t stress enough the importance of making your own deck when using these apps.
 A self-made deck will be relevant and personally meaningful to you, meaning you’re more likely to remember the material.

 Pre-made decks will look to you like a random set of words and are likely to be less effective.
 Why?
-Because the material wasn’t made specifically for your own language study.
+Because the material wasn’t made specifically for your own personal language study.

 Learn with meaning and purpose